 The Use of Antibiotics

 At the vet, your dog may be prescribed an antibiotic treatment for their infection.
 Brands for treating ear problems include Tresderm, Liquichlor, Gentocin Otic and Panolog.

 Anytime your dog receives drugs there could be a negative reaction so observe them closely.

 Conclusion on Ear Cleaning

-Just like with their teeth, you can and should clean your dog’s ears if you know what you’re doing.
-Many pets don’t require a cleaning often, but some kind of routine is prudent.
-If they have an ear infection, get professional help without delay if an over-the-counter canine-formulated Hydrocortisone solution isn’t working.
-Vets deal with these problems all the time!
+You can and should clean your dog’s ears, if you know what you’re doing.
+Many pets don’t need frequent cleaning, but some type of routine is smart.
+If your dog has an ear infection, it’s best to get professional help.
+Otherwise, an over-the-counter canine-formulated Hydrocortisone solution may work.